 Some stylists even use Black Tea topically to soften hair while adding extra shine.
 It’s worth noting, however, that it isn’t the most famous infusion used for this purpose.
-Consider alternatives such as Camomile Tea, Rooibos and Peppermint Tea for this particular benefit.
+Consider alternatives such as Camomile Tea Bags, Rooibos and Peppermint Tea for this particular benefit.

 You can buy each of these Herbal Teas right here at The Kent and Sussex Tea and Coffee Company.